 Always athletic – he won races at school, worked out with barbells, had a lifelong passion for rugby – in mid-1965 Pryme was quoted in a small Auckland Star item saying the cover of his impending debut album would feature him wearing his varsity rugby kit.
 With his active sporting life, this was no gimmick, wrote the paper.
 The album title would be First Fifteen.
 (Despite extensive research, it cannot be confirmed the album was ever releeased.)

-He toured and recorded constantly, played clubs like the Top Twenty, and then came his cameo in Don’t Let It Get You – in one hilarious sequence, he rides in the back of an open-topped sports car as a large black blowfly stubbornly clings to his silver-white hair.
+He toured and recorded constantly, played clubs like the Top Twenty, and then came his cameo in Don’t Let It Get You – in one hilarious sequence, he performs in the back of an open-topped sports car as a large black blowfly stubbornly clings to his silver-white hair.
 It seemed as if he was unstoppable.

 He had mainstream pop appeal as a schism was appearing between pop and rock, and drugs like marijuana and LSD were making in-roads into the public consciousness.